 -Discontinuing aggressive and unhelpful medical treatment

 -Voluntarily Stopping Eating and Drinking (VSED)

 -Oregon Death With Dignity Act

 Patients should make these difficult decisions in consultation with their families and physicians.
-We do our best to support the end-of-life choices made by patients.
+We do our best to support any legal end-of-life choices made by patients.

 The Oregon Death With Dignity Act (also see FAQ) was passed in 1997 and upheld by the US Supreme Court in 2006.
 It gives residents of Oregon the right to end their lives through voluntary self-administration of lethal medications prescribed by a physician.
 There is no minimum time for establishing Oregon residency, and it's simply up to the physician to decide whether the residency requirement is met.